webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-To customize query conditions, use the `Rule` rule builder:
+For custom query conditions, use the `Rule` builder:

 ```php
 use Illuminate\Database\Query\Builder;